golanlevin/60-212/2026/syllabus/README.md

 Carnegie Mellon University prohibits academic dishonesty.
 This includes plagiarism and may include submitting someone else's work as your own, using unauthorized assistance, failing to acknowledge assistance you received, or failing to properly cite materials or ideas from other sources.

-**Nearly all of the Academic Integrity issues relevant to this course can be avoided by following two rules:**
+**Nearly all of the academic integrity issues relevant to this course can be avoided by following two rules:**

 1. **Follow the specific rules of the assignment.**
 2. **Be clear and generous in giving credit where credit is due.**